|Crime Scene Investigations

 The City of Miami Police Department utilizes the various disciplines of the forensic sciences in order to conduct Crime Scene Investigations and aid in the prosecution of criminal cases.

 The Crime Scene Investigation Unit is an element of the Criminal Investigation Division's Criminal Investigations Section, and is comprised of two sub Units: A Crime Scene Unit and a Technical Services Unit.

 The Crime Scene Investigation Unit, the real "Miami CSI", is comprised of civilian Crime Scene Investigators (CSIs) and is on call to support criminal investigation activities throughout the City of Miami 24 hours a day and 7 days a week.
-Whenever a crime occurs in the City of Miami. police officers or investigators arrive at a crime scene, secure the scene and make an assessment, and if the situation requires further support, they request the services of the Crime Scene Investigation Unit.
-The CSIs are "on scene" within two hours.
+Whenever a crime occurs in the City of Miami. police officers or investigators arrive at a crime scene, secure the scene and make an assessment, and if the situation requires further forensic investigative support, they request the services of the Crime Scene Investigation Unit.

 CRIME SCENE INVESTIGATIONS - MIAMI

 On the popular television show, CSI Miami, the savvy crime scene investigators are uncanny at discovering and collecting the most minute and inane pieces of evidence.
 Working in a state of the art facility with the most modern equipment and unlimited resources, they skillfully examine the evidence and are always able to determine the guilty party.